fleetdm/fleet/.github/ISSUE_TEMPLATE/z-new-teammate-onboarding.md

 - [ ] Ensure your payroll and employment information is correct and up to date, reach out to @mikermcneil if not.
 - [ ] Accept the invite to all of our productivity tools
 <!-- - [ ] Set up your personal workspace.
 See our guidelines for personal office setup -->
-- [ ] Set a consistent picture as your avatar in all of our collaboration tools (GitHub, Slack, GSuite, etc.)
+- [ ] Set a consistent picture as your avatar in all of our collaboration tools (GitHub, Slack, Google Workspace, etc.)
 - [ ] Update your LinkedIn profile and send connection requests to your colleagues.
 (This is a suggestion, not a requirement.
 Consider using the same picture as your linkedin everywhere at Fleet for continuity.)
 <!-- - [ ] Add your birthday (mm-dd) and start date (mm-dd) to our [company milestones] -->
 - [ ] Confirm that your GitHub notifications are on and that you are able to receive them